 Crystal McLeod (nee Primeau)

-Boston University (Philosophy), now Assistant Professor at Bridgewater State College.
+- Boston University (Philosophy), Associate Professor at Bridgewater State College.

 Elizabeth Anne Franklin

 - "Nietzsche's Changing Aesthetic"

 - "Wittgenstein on Certainty: Action and Justification"

 - "A Pragmatic Theory for the Speaking and Listening of a Parable"

 - "Toward an Alternative Interpretation of Kierkegaard's Fear and Trembling"

 - University of Utah (Ph.D., Philosophy), now Assistant Professor of Philosophy, Westminster College (UT)